abbreviatedman/class-gitconfig/README.md

 # Class Gitconfig

-A starter configuration file to alleviate some initial git issues.
+A starter configuration file to alleviate some initial Git issues.

 ## Installation